Facebook Ad Tools in Sprout

-How To Boost a Post
+How To Boost a Post from Compose

 Creating Unpublished Page Posts

-Unpublished or 'dark' Facebook posts are created by businesses specifically for advertising purposes.
-These posts do not appear on a page’s Timeline or in fans’ News Feeds, but they can be promoted as advertisements using the ad console within your Facebook page in Ads Manager -> Power Editor.
+Unpublished or 'Dark' Facebook posts are created by businesses specifically for advertising purposes.
+These posts do not appear on a page’s Timeline or in fans’ News Feeds, but they can be promoted as advertisements using the ad console within your Facebook page in Ads Manager > Power Editor.

 Note: Unpublished Posts are meant for advanced users looking to push content and posts directly to Facebook for paid ad management.